mikelgo/angular-kit/README.md

 A Angular lib providing a set of 🔥 tools.

-- 🍃 fully tree-shakable as we leverage secondary entry points
+- 🍃 fully tree-shakable as we leverage secondary entry points for each package

 ## Installation